entando/entando-docs/vuepress/docs/v7.1/docs/reference/deployment-structure.md

 * DockerHub: <https://hub.docker.com/repository/docker/entando/entando-k8s-service/>

 ## Keycloak
-The **entando-keycloak** project is an extension of the base Keycloak image.
+The **entando-keycloak** project is an extension of the base Keycloak images.
 It provides default themes for Entando, a customized realm and clients, and Oracle JDBC JARs for connecting to Oracle databases.
 * GitHub: <https://github.com/entando/entando-keycloak/>
 * DockerHub: <https://hub.docker.com/repository/docker/entando/entando-keycloak/>